Israel, Gaza violence overshadows Biden's domestic plans - WTMJ

 The pivot was then to Biden’s two-part infrastructure and family plan, which totals roughly $4 trillion.
 The president has set a soft deadline of Memorial Day to gauge whether there is Republican support.
 Not one GOP lawmaker backed the COVID bill, though it had strong public support.
 There have been a few, if fleeting, signs of possible Republican support for the infrastructure plan.

-Last week, a group of Republican senators met with Biden and they are to return this week with a counteroffer.
+Last week, a group of Republican senators met with Biden and were set to again sit down with White House officials and Cabinet members on Tuesday.
 There are some hopes for bipartisan agreement on hard infrastructure — like highways and broadband — before Democrats push forward their family plan on a party-line vote.
 At minimum, aides have said, they want to make a show of reaching across the aisle to reassure moderate Democrats leery of pushing through massive spending bills using a legislative strategy that bypasses Republicans entirely.

 Biden’s plan would help transform the automotive sector by making vehicles more mainstream that don’t burn gasoline.
 He also sees a shift toward electric vehicles as a major part of his plan to fight climate change, and his visit came the day before Ford was expected to release details of an all-electric version of its F-150 pickup truck called the Lightning.